Some resistant non-theists, upon coming to belief, would immediately reject loving relationship.

 • Robert T. Lehe (Philosophy professor at North Central College): “Given the complicated psychology of the process of moving toward religious commitment, it is by no means obvious that the most effective way for God to move a person to desire conversion involves the shortest possible path to belief that God exists.” [“A Response to the Argument from the Reasonableness of Nonbelief,” Faith and Philosophy 21(2) (2004): 163.]

 • Travis Dumsday (Philosophy professor at Concordia): “…it is worth recalling something that all parties to the debate grant, namely that God’s aim is supposed to be that of enabling us to have a positive relationship with Him.
 His aim is not merely to convince us of His reality, but to allow for such a relationship.” [“Divine hiddenness and creaturely resentment” International Journal for Philosophy of Religion 72 (2012): 43.]

 Some non-theists would just form a perpetually improper relationship with God.
-[Full article.] if, in their current state, they suddenly believed and even entered into a kind of relationship with God.
+If, in their current state, they suddenly believed and even entered into a kind of relationship with God.

 • …the human does not recognize God as Good